13 Baked Dog Treats That Are Healthier Than Most Store-Bought Bags

 #8: Herb & Veggie Dog Biscuits in a Teal Bowl

 Your golden’s nose hits the kitchen before you even open the oven.
-That tail starts going, the paws start tapping, and suddenly you’ve got 65 pounds of retriever pressed against your leg — and honestly?
-Same, girl.
-Same.
+Then that tail starts going, and the paws start tapping, and 65 pounds of retriever is pressing against your leg.
+I get it, girl, I get it.

-These biscuits are rustic, golden-brown squares packed with herbs and served in a teal ceramic bowl.
-The kind of setup that looks exactly like something off your Pinterest board.
+These biscuits are golden brown, rustic squares filled with herbs and served in a teal ceramic bowl.
+I mean, who wouldn’t love a bowl like this on their Pinterest board?!

 Ingredients: